srg774/srg774.github.io/README.md

-I’ve had a concept brewing in the background for a while, I felt somewhat constrained by Google Sites.

-Fast forward to an article I stumbled across about a talented man from the UK (Nick Hayes- The Last DJ ) who produces minimalist, industrial techno in a very stripped-down style.
-I, too, have a love for techno and electronic music, and reading about his approach totally reignited my desire to try something similar—perhaps using a DAW-less setup or my existing Ableton laptop setup.
-Either way, the idea emerged to showcase this on my own website.

-So, after a few evenings, I had built a simple site from scratch, hosted on GitHub Pages.
-With the help of some code snippets, advice from ChatGPT, and a minimal theme reference from 2020, I managed to piece it together.

 Though initially I tried adapting a full theme  (Dean Attali -Beautiful Jekyll), I found it better to simplify it to match my vision.
 The site’s design is minimal, with a basic animation for the logo that I liked, and it’s built around SoundCloud embeds and my playlists to showcase my own music and current musical influences.